 Jane Doe – A former Federal Employee, who was interested in applying for Disability Retirement, retained Jon Bell near her one year anniversary of separation.
 Mr. Bell worked quickly to submit her application for Disability Retirement on time.
 Mr. Bell was recently informed the application was approved.

 John Doe – A former employee of the FDIC applied for Disability Retirement.
 After his application was denied, Mr. Bell submitted a request for reconsideration, supplying further evidence and legal argument setting forth why he was entitled to Disability Retirement Benefits.
 OPM reversed its initial decision and granted his client the benefits.

 John Doe v.
-Dept. of Interior – Client was removed from Federal Service and retained Jonathan Bell to appeal to the MSPB.
+Dept. of Interior – Client was removed from Federal Service and retained Jon Bell to appeal to the MSPB.
 Immediately prior to the Hearing, the client decided he did not want to return to the Federal Agency.
-Instead, Jonathan Bell was able to secure a substantial monetary settlement with a Resignation noted on his SF-50 as opposed to a Removal.
+Instead, Jon Bell was able to secure a substantial monetary settlement with a Resignation noted on his SF-50 as opposed to a Removal.

 John Doe v.
 Defense Contract Management Agency – Client was proposed to be suspended for 30 days for misuse of a GOV. He retained The Bell Law Group to defend him against the proposal.
 Mr. Bell successfully established that his client was a passenger in the vehicle and had no knowledge it was a GOV. The Agency rescinded the Proposal.

 John Doe v.
 DHS – Client was viewing pornography at work.
 He was proposed to be removed from the Federal Agency.
 Mr. Bell submitted a written reply and presented an oral reply to the deciding official.
 The deciding office mitigated the proposal to a suspension and allowed his client to remain employed by DHS.